What do the banks look for when offering funding for a dental purchase?

 What do the banks look for when assessing the strength of a client looking to purchase a dental practice?

-Of course it’s impossible to predict the future, so we advise clients to prepare two scenarios, a conservative (or worst case) model, showing no growth in revenue after acquisition, and a second version showing the full impact of any changes they plan to make.
-This helps both the lender and purchaser to fully understand the risks associated and demonstrates it is a viable purchase.
+Since it’s impossible to predict the future, clients should prepare two scenarios, a conservative (or worst-case) model demonstrating no growth in revenue after acquisition, and a second model displaying the full impact of proposed changes.
+This approach helps both the lender and purchaser fully comprehend the risks involved and assures them that the purchase is feasible.

 Do all banks look for the same thing when considering funding for a dental practice?

-In short no, credit criteria can vary significantly from lender to lender.
-Size of deposit, the relative split of private and NHS patients and whether the property is Freehold or Leasehold can all play into the bank’s decision.
-This is where an individual trying to arrange funding direct may become unstuck.
+To put it simply, no, the credit criteria can differ greatly from one lender to another.
+Factors such as the amount of deposit, the proportion of private and NHS patients, and whether the property is leasehold or freehold can all influence a bank’s decision.
+This is where someone trying to arrange financing directly may encounter difficulties.

-At FTA Finance we work with 14 high street banks and a number of smaller niche lenders.
-Even within the same bank we know we will obtain a different lending decision based on which individual managers we approach.
-It’s important to know the ‘pro-active’ managers and exactly who to approach.
+At FTA Finance, we work with 14 high street banks and several smaller niche lenders.
+We understand that even when dealing with the same bank, the lending decision may vary depending on which managers we approach.
+It is essential to know which managers are “pro-active” and who to contact.

-Pricing also varies markedly from lender to lender, and the key here is to work with a specialist broker to negotiate competitive and flexible terms.
+Pricing also differs significantly from lender to lender, which is why it is critical to work with a specialist broker who can negotiate flexible and competitive terms on your behalf.

-Your specialist broker will know the manner in which a funding proposal should be presented to the bank and package the case accordingly.
-This will ensure your proposal is given priority, attracting competitive and flexible terms unlikely to be replicated if you approached the lenders direct.
+Your specialist broker will understand how to present a financing proposal to the bank and package the case appropriately.
+This will ensure that your proposal receives priority treatment, attracting competitive and flexible terms that are unlikely to be replicated if you approach the lenders directly.

 Are there regional differences?

-It’s a good idea to undertake a financial pre-assessment before you ‘take the plunge’.
-Reputable brokers will do this for you at no cost, providing a realistic purchase ‘budget’ and point you in the direction of suitably sized practices.
-A broker can also provide a pre-assessment certificate for purchasers to show to sellers and sales agents, that reinforces your position as serious buyers.
+Before making a commitment, it’s a wise idea to conduct a financial pre-assessment.
+Reputable brokers can provide this service free of charge, providing a realistic purchase budget and directing potential buyers towards suitably sized practices.
+Brokers can also provide pre-assessment certificates for buyers to present to sellers and sales agents, which demonstrate their commitment and strengthen their position as serious buyers.

 Do lenders prefer NHS to private?